 Q. When I bought my house five years ago, I signed the HOA documents which forbade dogs over 50 pounds.
 Unfortunately, we forgot what we had signed.
-Since my son started online school and the pandemic began, the new reality was very hard for him, and for this reason we added a golden retriever puppy to the family.
+When my son started online school because of the pandemic, the new reality was very hard for him, and for this reason we added a golden retriever puppy to the family.
 The puppy has been growing, and today weighs 85 pounds.
 The HOA has informed me that the dog is not allowed, but my son loves his dog too much, like us, and we cannot even think about the possibility of getting rid of him since he is part of our family.
 Is there anything I can do about it?

 —Forgot About the Rules

 A. “When you purchase a home in an association, you become a member of the association and are subject to the association’s rules and restrictions,” says Jessica Baker, Esq., attorney with the Princeton office of Hill Wallack LLP.
 “It is common for an association’s governing documents to contain restrictions regarding pets or to allow an association’s board to enact reasonable restrictions regarding pets.
 Some associations may limit the number of pets you can have—for example, limiting the number of dogs to two (2) per unit—or the type of pet, such as allowing cats and dogs but prohibiting other non-domestic animals or livestock.
 Further, an association’s governing documents may even contain a size limit for pets, like your association’s 50-pound weight limit.
 Assuming the restriction is in the governing documents or rules and regulations, the association may have the authority to enforce the restriction and require that you remove the pet from your home.